Thompson Bond Fund Characteristics (THOPX)

 |% of Total Investments|

 The Fund’s portfolio concentration is calculated using ratings from Standard & Poor’s.
 If Standard & Poor’s does not rate a holding then Moody’s is used.
 If Standard & Poor’s and Moody’s do not rate a holding then Fitch is used.
-Not Rated category includes holdings that are not rated by any rating agencies.
-All ratings are as of 3/31/17.
+For certain securities that are not rated by any of these three agencies, credit ratings from other Nationally Recognized Statistical Credit Rating Organization (NRSRO) agencies may be used.
+Not Rated category includes holdings that are not rated by any NRSRO.
+All ratings are as of 6/30/20.

 back to top